Pang Tong: Early life

 Pang Tong was from Xiangyang Commandery, Jing Province.
-In his youth, he looked plain and simple, so aside from his uncle, Pang Degong (龐德公) who valued him, he was not highly regarded by others.
+In his youth, he looked plain and simple, so aside from his uncle, Pang Degong (龐德公) (Note: He is likely not the same person as the hermit Pang Gong (龐公), who has a biography in vol.83 of Houhanshu; Li Xian may have mistakenly conflated the two men when he annotated the Houhanshu.) who valued him, he was not highly regarded by others.
 When he reached adulthood (around 19 years old), he visited the hermit scholar Sima Hui, who was famous for spotting and recommending men of talent.
 They came to a mulberry tree, where Sima Hui climbed up to get the fruit while Pang Tong sat below, and they chatted for a whole day until nightfall.
 Sima Hui felt that Pang Tong was an extraordinary person and called Pang the "Crown of Scholars in Jing Province" (南州士之冠冕).
 Furthermore, he remarked, "Pang Degong really knows how to judge people.
 This is truly a boy of majestic moral character."
 Subsequently, Pang Tong started gaining more recognition among the scholar-gentry.
 Like Zhuge Liang and Sima Hui who were respectively nicknamed “Crouching Dragon” and “Water Mirror” by the scholar-gentry, Pang Tong was nicknamed "Fledgling Phoenix" (鳳雛; also translated as "Young Phoenix") by his uncle Pang Degong (龐德公).

 Service as appraiser

 Pang Tong later served as an Officer of Merit (功曹) in Nan Commandery (南郡; around present-day Jiangling County, Hubei).
 By nature, Pang Tong was sociable with people and diligent in fostering and mentoring others.
 Hence, he was nominated to be an appraiser.
 When he reviewed people, he focused more on their personal virtues rather than their abilities.
 He was fond of ethical lessons and consistently strove to maintain high moral standards.
 He usually overpraised when he was asked to assess a person.

 At times, people were puzzled so they questioned him on why he did that, to which he replied:

-“The world is currently in disorder and customs and principles often forgotten.
+“The Tianxia is currently in disorder and customs and principles often forgotten.
 Good people are overwhelmed by the evil.
 I desire to change social norms and revive good customs by encouraging good people and giving them a better (exaggerated) reputation, so they can be admired by the many and served as role models for others.
 Let's say I give exaggerated praises for ten but I'm wrong for five of them however I still have gotten half of them then those can act as lofty examples to teach those of our time and cause the ambitious to act fairly, is this not acceptable?”